Hazematman/fryzekconcepts/notes/android_swrast.md

 building llvmpipe or lavapipe targeting Android should just work™️.
 To get to that stage required a few changes.
 First llvmpipe actually already had some support on Android, as long as it was running on a device that supports a DRM display driver.
-In that case it could use the `dri` window system integration which already work on Android.
+In that case it could use the `dri` window system integration which already works on Android.
 I wanted to get llvmpipe (and lavapipe) running without dri, so I had to add support for Android in the `drisw` window system integration.

 To support Android in `drisw`, this mainly meant adding support for importing dmabuf as framebuffers.
 The